nikoishere/JSON-java/README-M2.md

 Similar to the extraction method, this function parses the XML stream token by token and collects the opening tags that lead to the target path.
 Once the target sub-object is found, it is replaced by converting the provided JSONObject into its XML form.
 The new XML fragment is then inserted in place of the original one.
 Afterward, any necessary closing tags are appended in reverse order to properly close the surrounding XML structure.
 The resulting XML string is finally converted back into a JSONObject using the existing XML.toJSONObject(String) method.

+### **In-Place Operations**

+In this milestone, both new methods are designed to handle XML more efficiently by working in-place during parsing.

+For the extraction method, instead of converting the entire XML into a JSONObject and then navigating with a JSONPointer like we did in Milestone 1, we now scan the XML stream as it’s being read and stop as soon as we find the target sub-object.
+This avoids a lot of unnecessary work and makes the process faster, especially for large XML files.

+The replacement method follows a similar idea.
+While parsing the XML, we skip over the original sub-object at the given path and directly insert the new content (converted from a JSONObject).
+This way, we don’t need to build and modify a full JSONObject after parsing.
+We handle it while reading the XML, which is more efficient.

 ------